overtinkering/worldtree/README.md

 This project is in early development, so expect bugs and breaking changes!
 Please test, break things, give suggestions or ask questions!

 ## What is an ECS?
 ECS ("Entity Component System") refers to a "Data-Oriented" design approach that promotes code reusability by separating data from behaviour while also promoting data locality to improve performance by being cache-friendly.
-More info : [https://github.com/SanderMertens/ecs-faq](https://www.flecs.dev/ecs-faq/)
+More info : https://www.flecs.dev/ecs-faq/   source: https://github.com/SanderMertens/ecs-faq

 ## Usage